rust-gamedev/rust-gamedev.github.io/content/news/026/index.md

 ![circle race](circle-race.jpg)

-Game made by [@kuviman] for [TriJam 135], where you need to create a game in 3 hours.
-The theme was "Circles"

-You are a circle.
-Connected with two other "thruster" circles.
-Inside a circle.
-Consisting of "tire" circles.
-Circle around it to see what best time you can circle.
+Circle Race was made by [@kuviman] for [TriJam 135], where you needed to create a game in three hours.
+The theme was "Circles".
+You are a circle, connected with two other "thruster" circles.
+You play inside a circle, consisting of "tire" circles.
+Circle around it to find your best circle time!

 Made using [@kuviman]'s own engine [geng].